Sui Dhaaga: Marketing and release

 Prior to beginning filming, a short clip paying tribute to Mahatma Gandhi, and featuring Anushka Sharma and Varun Dhawan was released on the occasion of his 150th birth anniversary.
 A still which depicted the lead pair as a small town couple was released shortly after filming had begun.
 During a Twitter interaction with fans, Dhawan announced that the trailer will be released in August 2018.
 On 13 August, Yash Raj Films released the trailer of the film on YouTube.
 Varun Dhawan and Anushka Sharma were seen promoting their movie in a new promotional activity called Sui Dhaaga Challenge, where the actors areinating colleagues to take up the challenge and share videos of themselves threading a needle on social media.

 The film was released in India on 28 September 2018 by YRF.
 The film was released in Taiwan on 3 January 2020, and set to release in China on 31 March 2023.

 Reception

-Sui Dhaaga received positive reviews from critics who praised the performances of Varun Dhawan and Anushka Sharma.
+Sukanya Verma of Rediff.com rated 4/5 stars and felt that "Varun Dhawan and Anushka Sharma portray the world of Sui Dhaaga with a gentleness that turns everything it touches into gold."

+Anupama Chopra, in her review for Film Companion rated the film 3/5 and said that "Anushka Sharma, grappling with an under-written character, is solid.
+And they are supported by Raghubir Yadav, brilliant as the father who weeps while watching daily soaps and Yamini Dass, who steals the show as Mauji's mother."